thalamicseg/thomas_new/README.md

 - [FSL](http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation)
 - [convert3d](http://www.itksnap.org/pmwiki/pmwiki.php?n=Downloads.C3D)
 - [PICSL-MALF](https://www.nitrc.org/frs/?group_id=634) (see important note below)
-- python 2 (see note below for python3)
+- python 2 (see last point of Installation instructions regarding python3)

 Note: you might have to install ITK from scratch to make PICSL-MALF work esp running on CentOS.
 Ubuntu seems to work fine.
 MAC users with Mint Linux can use  https://github.com/dzenanz/PICSL_MALF.git for PICSL-MALF and this is compatible with newer ITK versions (e.g. 5.1).
 If it still fails in jointfusion, edit thomas_csh to remove the --jointfusion option in the three locations and retry.
 This will force the use of antsJointFusion which is slower but works if ANTS is installed.